 Among the most advanced business sectors that are familiar with Time Series, we can point out the following ones:

 - Industry.
 Industry 4.0 becomes a reality and any systems and components have to be monitored.
 Sensors are spreading in all levels of manufacturing and also in logistic and in products themselves,

 - Aeronautics.
-New aircrafts are equipped with several hundred thousand sensors, some of which produce hundreds of measurements per second,
+New aircraft are equipped with several hundred thousand sensors, some of which produce hundreds of measurements per second,

 - Energy.
 The sector faces the growth of renewable energies and consumption challenges.
 All the chain requires real-time balancing between a large range of systems and components,

 - Mobility.
 From traffic management to connected cars and Mobility as a Service, real-time data become the key asset to develop new services for professionals and for final users,